MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMediaConfiguration.md

 ```

 ### -EnableSiren
-**Below Content Applies To:** Lync Server 2010

-By default, the Mediation Server does not negotiate Siren between itself and other Unified Communications endpoints.
-If this setting is True, Siren will be included as a possible codec for use between the Mediation Server and other Unified Communications endpoints.

-**Below Content Applies To:** Lync Server 2013

-By default, the Mediation Server does not negotiate Siren as a possible codec for calls between itself and other Lync clients.
-If this setting is True, Siren will be included as a possible codec for use between the Mediation Server and other Lync clients.

-**Below Content Applies To:** Skype for Business Server 2015

 By default, the Mediation Server does not negotiate Siren as a possible codec for calls between itself and other clients.
 If this setting is True, Siren will be included as a possible codec for use between the Mediation Server and other clients.

 ```yaml